 Here's the same synth melody as above but this time created with 4 different waveforms:

-Now we can have fun with some processing - I've added some fast attack compression, EQ, a little tube saturation, some subtle low end roll-off and finally a touch of reverb.
+Now we can have fun with some processing on the Group track - I've added some fast attack compression, EQ, a little tube saturation, some subtle low end roll-off and finally a touch of reverb.
 This all really helps to bind the different waveforms together - here are the results:

 Detuning: Spare A Few Cents